jongwooksi/jongwooksi/README.md

 - **J. Si**and S. Kim, "GRooUV: Surface Defect Detection with Gabor Filter Using Reconstruction-Based Blurring U-Net–ViT", SCIE, UnderReview

-- **J. Si** and S. Kim, "HMD<sup>2</sup>: Texture Surface Defect Recognition with Histogram Matching and Two Stage Denoising Using a Diffusion Model", SCIE, UnderReview

-- **J. Si** and S. Kim, "SwinWater: Image Dehazing Based on Fusion of U-Net and Simplified Swin Transformer with Watershed and Guided Filter", SCIE, TBD
+- **J. Si** and S. Kim, "SwinWater: Image Dehazing Based on Fusion of U-Net and Simplified Swin Transformer with Watershed and Guided Filter", SCIE, UnderReview

 - **J. Si**, S. Kim, and B. Oh, "Crack Detection in Pavement Roads and Concrete : Reconstruction Model with Blurring and Crack Augmentation", KCI, TBD